PracticalParticle/GuardianSafe/sdk/typescript/docs/definition-contract.md

-# DefinitionContract Documentation
+# Definitions Documentation

-The `DefinitionContract` class provides dynamic interaction with any definition library that implements the `IDefinitionContract` interface.
+The `Definitions` class provides dynamic interaction with any definition library that implements the `IDefinition` interface.
 This enables flexible, runtime discovery of contract configurations, operation types, function schemas, role permissions, and workflow definitions.

 ## 📋 **Table of Contents**